Brazil auctions Rio water concession for US$4 billion in win for Bolsonaro

 The event was nearly called off when the Rio state legislature voted Thursday to suspend it.

-Lawmakers who voted in favor argued the heavily indebted southeastern state could not auction Cedae until it finalizes a new aid package from the federal government.
+Lawmakers who voted in favor argued the heavily indebted southeastern state could not auction Cedae until it finalises a new aid package from the federal government.

 The auction had been a bargaining chip in the aid negotiations.